SR-22 Car Insurance: How It Works

 Not every state treats SR-22/FR-44’s the same

-Because these are state forms rather than federal, the rules change slightly from state to state.
+Because these are state forms rather than federal, the rules change from state to state.
 Check with your state’s DMV as well as your auto insurance provider to make sure you meet all of the requirements.

 Speaking of different states…

 A word of warning to drivers with SR-22’s who may be moving to a different state: you must keep up your SR-22 and abide by your former state’s laws.
 Just because you move to a new state doesn’t mean that you are no longer required to maintain this form.
 In fact, failing to do so could get you into even more trouble including expensive fines, revocation of your driver’s license, and possibly jail time.
-Before you move, be sure to speak to someone at your original state’s DMV to find out what you need to do after you move.
+Before you move, speak to someone at your original state’s DMV to find out what you need to do after you move.